By Jun Igarashi

 Begin your day at the National Museum of Art, Osaka.
 It showcases modern art from both Japan and around the world.
 From April 7 to July 5, the museum is exhibiting the works of Jiro Takamatsu, a contemporary artist known for his paintings of shadows.
 4-2-55 Nakanoshima, Kita.
 06 6447 4680. www.nmao.go.jp/en/

-This may be Osaka’s business district, but in recent years numerous stylish select shops and coffee stands have opened here too.
-Moto Coffee boasts outdoor riverside seating and coffee that’s roasted with the greatest care (choose between deep roasted, medium roasted and light roasted).
+Nakanoshima may be Osaka’s business district but in recent years, numerous stylish select shops and coffee stands have opened here too.
+Moto Coffee boasts outdoor riverside seating and coffee that’s roasted with the greatest care: choose from dark, medium or light roasts, or its original and weekly blends.

 Not far from Nakanoshima lies Tenjinbashisuji Shotengai (1 to 7 Tenjinbashi, Kita), a street lined with around 600 shops selling all kinds of goods.
 At 2.6km, this is Japan’s longest covered shopping street and is a good place to pick up a bargain.
 Even in Osaka, a city rich in shopping streets, this one is the most vibrant and it still holds traces of the Taisei and Showa periods.
 For a taste of authentic okonomiyaki (Japanese pancake), stop by Sogetsu.
 Also try their negiyaki, a thinner version of okonomiyaki made with fried spring onion.
 You can cook it up yourself, but to ensure you get the best version of the dish, it might be better to leave the cooking to the staff.
 Finally, don’t miss checking out the crazy exterior of the world’s gaudiest supermarket, Supertamade.